-As the CEQA lead agency on the Project EIR, the City of Carlsbad found that the entrainment impacts associated with the stand-alone operation of the proposed desalination facility are insignificant and therefore no mitigation is required.
-3028
+As the CEQA lead agency on the Project EIR, the City of Carlsbad found that the entrainment impacts associated with the stand-alone operation of the proposed desalination facility are insignificant and therefore no mitigation is required.30

 The Coastal Act applies a different standard of review for projects of this nature.
 The Coastal Act provides that "[m]arine resources shall be maintained, enhanced, and where feasible restored."
-Additionally, the adverse effects of entrainment shall be minimized where
+31 Additionally, the adverse effects of entrainment shall be minimized where feasible.
+32 In its approval of the Coastal Development permit for the proposed Project, the Coastal Commission found that Poseidon is "using all feasible methods to minimize or reduce its

-Pete Raimondi is an independent scientist described by the Coastal Commission as "California's leading expert on entrainment analysis."
+27 Pete Raimondi is an independent scientist described by the Coastal Commission as "California's leading expert on entrainment analysis."
 Dr. Raimondi has been a key participant and reviewer of most of the entrainment studies done along the California coast during the past decade, including those done for the AES Huntington Beach Generating Station, the Morro Bay Power Plant, and Moss Landing Plant.

-&lt;sup>26 Recommended Revised Condition Compliance Findings November 21, 2008, page 14.
+28 Recommended Revised Condition Compliance Findings November 21, 2008, page 14.